OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Demos/03-ActionableMessageWithRefreshCard/README.md

 ## Update card and send via email

 1. Open Outlook.
-1. Open the message from Demo 2 with subject *#Card Playground Test Card**.
+1. Open the message from Demo 1 with subject **Adaptive card sent from code**.
 1. Enter a sample message and select **OK*.
 1. The message card will refresh, including the message just submitted.